mahesh0702/tomato-food-app/README.md

 4. Follow the prompts in the installer.

- —First Run Backend then Frontend & Admin—
+# First Run Backend then Frontend & Admin—

 ❖	Steps To Setup Backend Of The Project